Port of Mogadishu: Simatech Shipping

-Al-Bayrak
+Albayrak

-In October 2013, the federal Cabinet endorsed an agreement with the Turkish firm Al-Bayrak to manage the Port of Mogadishu for a 5-year period.
-According to the Prime Minister's Office, the deal was secured by the Ministry of Ports and Public Works, and also assigns Al-Bayrak responsibility for rebuilding and modernizing the port.
-Al-Bayrak had previously overseen construction of the Istanbul Metro in Istanbul.
+In October 2013, the federal Cabinet endorsed an agreement with the Turkish firm Albayrak to manage the Port of Mogadishu for a 5-year period.
+According to the Prime Minister's Office, the deal was secured by the Ministry of Ports and Public Works, and also assigns Albayrak responsibility for rebuilding and modernizing the port.
+Albayrak had previously overseen construction of the Istanbul Metro in Istanbul.
 In April 2014, the Federal Parliament postponed finalization of the Seaport Management Deal pending the approval of a new foreign investment bill.
 The MPs also requested that the agreement be submitted to the legislature for deliberation and to ensure that the interests of the port's manual labourers are taken into account.
-In September 2014, the federal government officially delegated management of the Mogadishu Port to Al-Bayrak.
+In September 2014, the federal government officially delegated management of the Mogadishu Port to Albayrak.
 The Turkish company's head Ahmed Salim indicated that under the terms of the agreement, 55% of revenue generated at the seaport will go to the government and the remaining 45% is earmarked for the firm.
 According to Minister for Transports and Seaport Yussuf Maolim Amin, the management transfer is expected to double the federal authorities' income from the Port.
-Al-Bayrak's modernization project will cost $80 million.
+Albayrak's modernization project will cost $80 million.

-According to Al-Bayrak, the majority of its revenue share will be re-invested in the seaport through additional port-based trade and new docks, construction materials and machinery.
+According to Albayrak, the majority of its revenue share will be re-invested in the seaport through additional port-based trade and new docks, construction materials and machinery.
 The company also plans to install an environment wall and a closed circuit camera system in accordance with international security protocols, erect a modern port administration building, and clean the ship entrance channels via underwater surveillance.
 As of September 2014, the first phase of the renovations were reportedly complete, with the second phase underway.
-During its first month of operation under Al-Bayrak, the port generated $2.7 million in service revenue.
+During its first month of operation under Albayrak, the port generated $2.7 million in service revenue.